amandasaurus/osm-lump-ways/README.md

 object](https://wiki.openstreetmap.org/wiki/Way).
 The [OSM tagging model](https://wiki.openstreetmap.org/wiki/Tags) often requires one feature to be mapped as many different ways. `osm-lump-ways` will assemble them all together.

-# Full Options

-Run with `--help` to see all options.

 # Filtering OSM Data